Skip to main content

 MS-PhD in Nursing Program Phases

 The first three years of this program feature fast-paced, intensive MS and PhD coursework.
 The master’s portion of the program for nurse practitioner students becomes increasingly clinical, including full-day precepted clinical experiences with expert nurse practitioner mentors.
-For MNE-PhD students, precepted student teaching experiences are included in the education courses.
-The PhD in Nursing & Health Science coursework remains the same and becomes increasingly specialized as students seek out Research Assistantship experiences and cognate courses to support their individual research interests.
+The PhD in Nursing & Health Science coursework then becomes increasingly specialized as students seek out cognate courses to support their individual research interests.

-This phase can be completed in 6-18 months depending on the nature of the planned research.
-Once the proposal has been successfully defended and research review board approval has been secured, the student conducts the dissertation research project independently under guidance of his/her committee.
+Once the proposal has been successfully defended and research review board approval has been secured, the student conducts the dissertation research project independently under guidance of the committee.
 The final dissertation is then written, revised with critique from the committee, and defended publicly with a private critique to follow.

 Connect With Us